ioakeim-h/Data-Science-Infinity/README.md

 # Data-Science-Infinity

-Find out more about this course and its curriculum at: https://www.data-science-infinity.com/
+Find out more about this course and its curriculum by clicking <a href="https://www.data-science-infinity.com/"here</a>.